A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. San Remo for Food, Nightlife, Old Town, and Couples

 San Remo

-With a handful of venues, visitors can find a fairly lively vibe in San Remo.
+San Remo has an active nightlife scene for those who seek it out.
 The city has a number of clubs and bars where you can enjoy a drink or hang out late into the evening.
 It's a pretty mellow nightlife scene, but there's still plenty of places to go as well as a local vibe that doesn't have the influx of tourists that you find in many of other Italian cities.

 Is Mykonos or San Remo Better for Beaches?